DexterInd/GoPiGo3/Software/NodeJS/README.md

         `sudo git clone http://www.github.com/DexterInd/GoPiGo3.git /home/pi/Dexter/GoPiGo3`
 2. Run the install script: `sudo bash /home/pi/Dexter/GoPiGo3/Install/install.sh`
 3. Reboot the Raspberry Pi to make the settings take effect: `sudo reboot`

+## Install/Update Node.js
+This library supports Node.js 8.x version, we provide a couple of bash scripts to install/uninstall the proper Node.js version.
+To install NVM (Node Version Manager), Node.js and NPM:
+1. Run the install script: `bash /home/pi/Dexter/GoPiGo3/Software/NodeJS/install.sh`
+2. Follow the instructions

+To uninstall NVM, Node.js and NPM:
+1. Run the install script: `bash /home/pi/Dexter/GoPiGo3/Software/NodeJS/uninstall.sh`
+2. Follow the instructions

+# Use in your application
+This library is published as a NPM package.
+1. Add it to your project: `npm install node-gopigo3 --save`
+2. Use it in your code: `const EasyGopigo3 = require('node-gopigo3')`

+For any initial hint please check the "examples" folder.
+Feel free to use the forum for any extra help.

 # License